pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 This is a library for event sourcing in Python.
-At its core, this library supports storing and retrieving sequences of events, such as the domain events of event-sourced aggregates in a domain-driven design.
+At its core, this library supports storing and retrieving sequences of events, such as the domain events of event-sourced aggregates in a domain-driven design, and snapshots of those aggregates.
 A variety of schemas and technologies can be used for storing events, and this library supports several of these possibilities.

 To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes